 INSERT INTO test_spatial_index VALUES(5, SDO_GEOMETRY(2001, 4326, SDO_POINT_TYPE(10.1234,50.567,null), null, null));

--- Create a spatial index named idx
+-- Create an index named idx.

 CREATE INDEX idx ON test_spatial_index(g) INDEXTYPE IS MDSYS.SPATIAL_INDEX;